ferrara94/Univeristy_WebServices/README.md

 #### > persistence & repository

-Persistence is represented by the in-memory database called H2.
+Persistence is represented by the in-memory database called H2 Database.

 Classes which implements JPA interfaces have the **Repository** at the end of the name and they allow access to data.